2024-08-27 Web Development

 When using the next/image

-component or similar tools, you can manage image responsiveness by providing different sizes or allowing the layout to be responsive:
+component or a custom component, you can manage responsiveness by setting the layout

 This ensures that your images scale correctly on different screen sizes, improving user experience across devices.

-- Use Alt Text: Always include alt text to improve accessibility and SEO.
+- Always Include Alt Text: Descriptive alt text improves accessibility and SEO.

 Conclusion